From scheduling and prerequisites to dropping a class to getting waivers, all the most common questions we receive are answered here.

 Dual Credit Courses

-When students successfully complete dual-credit courses, they receive high school credit, as well as credit at Richland Community College (RCC).
+When students successfully complete dual-credit courses, they receive high school credit that counts toward their GPA, as well as credit at Richland Community College (RCC).
 When a student plans to attend another college or university, it is recommended they check with that college or university to be sure the credits their son/daughter will be earning transfer as intended.

 A 3 semester hour course will be equivalent to .5 credit at MFHS.
 A maximum of two online courses during the school day will be allowed per semester.
 A student must be enrolled and in attendance on a daily basis at MFHS for at least 5 classes excluding the dual credit courses.